DaithiShan/spaceambush/README.md

 **5. Visual effects**

-EVery time a player makes a menu choice, clicks on an alien monster, or fails to click on a monster in time a visual effect is programmed as a result.
+- Every time a player makes a menu choice, clicks on an alien monster, or fails to click on a monster in time a visual effect is programmed as a result.
 Monsters turn red when they attack, and yellow when they're hit, and a modal generates when the game is over.
 At every stage of user experience, visual effects are used to give feedback.

 **7. Responsive/intuitive input**